SimonSubokLee/ston-docs-son/admin/intro.en.rst

 Then, how can the STON edge server promote content transfer faster and easier?

-How Edge server works : Cache
+How Edge Server works : Cache
 =========================================

 .. figure:: img/intro_cache1.png